Solar vs. Wind Energy: Which Wins Out?

 National Grid

-This charge then creates an electric current which is then captured by the wiring in solar panels (typically in DC form).
-This DC electricity is then converted to AC (or alternating current) by a dedicated inverter.
+This charge creates an electric current that is captured by the wiring in solar panels (typically in DC form).

 Solar panels shouldn’t be confused with solar thermal panels, which are designed to generate heat.
-After all, we’re talking about electricity here!
-You’ll typically find solar panels on residential properties, but you may also see solar farms dotted around the country.

 Commercial Solutions vs. Home Solutions – Why the Distinction Is Important!

 And this is because home solutions are typically smaller in scale and output than commercial projects.
-This is partly down to the cost of large commercial-scale projects.

 The Pros and Cons of Commercial Wind Energy